UCR-Robotics/ee106/docs/logistics.rst

 1. **Office Hour**.
 Please wisely use the time at the lab, during which the TA can give detailed explanations.

 2. **Canvas**.
-If you have any questions/concerns offline, please ask on Canvas (Piazza section) first.
+If you have any questions/concerns offline, please ask on Canvas first.

    + It is good for others who have the same/similar questions.